amit-saini-21/Tasks-manager/README.md

 # Notes API

-A Flask-based REST API for user authentication, notes, tasks, and AI-powered productivity suggestions.
+A Flask-based REST API for user authentication, notes, and tasks.

 ## Features